A land ethic was instilled in Mark Turner at a young age while helping his father on the family farm.

-When Mark took over Turner Farms, he saw the negative effects on the land from the moldboard plow, and decided to purchase his first no-till drill in 1983.
-The farm is now no-till and cover cropped on every acre.
+When Mark took over Turner Farms, he saw the negative effects from the moldboard plow to the land.
+He decided to purchase a no-till drill in 1983.
+The farm now practices no-till and plants cover crops on every acre.

 Mark works alongside his wife June, his son and daughter-in-law Matthew and Hannah, and his daughter Leslie.
 The Turners raise chickens for Perdue and grow tobacco, pumpkins, grains and a variety of cover crops.
 Year-round cover cropping has led to improved soil structure, water infiltration, weed suppression and proper plant growth.
 Mark leaves grassy strips along ditches to prevent erosion into streams.